wearpants/twiggy/doc/reference_guide.rst

 *******************
 Extending Twiggy
 *******************
 When developing extensions to twiggy, use the :data:`devel_log`.
 An :class:`.InternalLogger`, the devel_log is completely separate from the main :data:`log`.
-By default, messages logged to the devel_log are discarded; assigning an appropriate :class:`.Ouput` to its ``output`` attribute before using.
+By default, messages logged to the devel_log are discarded; assigning an appropriate :class:`.Output` to its :attr:`~twiggy.devel_log.output` attribute before using.

 Writing Features
 ===================